May 26, 2023Review Post

-- Check out these great ideas for more Thanksgiving inspiration:
+- Check out these great ideas for more party inspiration:

 - Plus, check out Free Thanksgiving Games, Crafts, Decor, and More

 Before we know it, Thanksgiving will be here!
 Whether you’re entertaining with a Thanksgiving dinner party or you just want to add Thanksgiving decorations around the house, we’ve found some great ideas that will get the kids involved in creating new holiday crafts.
-We think the Dish Brush Turkey Craft, Pinecone Turkeys, Maple Leaf Turkey, Candy Corn Turkey, and Paper Bag Turkeys are perfect for younger kids.
-Older kids will love creating the Paper Pumpkins, Pom-pom Turkeys, Felt and Paper Twist Door Turkey, and Turkey Place card Holders.
 Want more ideas?
-Don’t miss these 42 Free Thanksgiving Games, Crafts, Coloring Pages, Decor and More!
+Don’t miss these Free Thanksgiving Games, Crafts, Coloring Pages, Decor, and More!

 - Get their creativity flowing with 10 Fall-Themed Crafts for Kids

 - These 11 Thanksgiving handprints and Footprint Crafts kids will love

 1. Dish Brush Turkey Craft